Veritone, Inc. (VERI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., June 2, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Veritone, Inc. ("Veritone" or the "Company") (NASDAQ: VERI).
+LOS ANGELES, June 3, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Veritone, Inc. ("Veritone" or the "Company") (NASDAQ: VERI).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN VERITONE, INC. (VERI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 20, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR VERITONE INVESTMENTS, CLICK HERE BEFORE JULY 20, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?